0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

-In this section, we show you how to execute transactions and send funds to another account using the Miden client through [public notes](https://docs.polygon.technology/miden/miden-base/architecture/notes/#note-storage-mode).
+In this section, we show you how to execute transactions and send funds to another account using the Miden client and [public notes](https://docs.polygon.technology/miden/miden-base/architecture/notes/#note-storage-mode).

 !!! important "Prerequisite steps"
-    - You should have already followed all previous sections.
+    - You should have already followed the [prerequisite steps](prerequisites.md) and [get started](create-account-use-faucet.md) documents.
     - You should have *not* reset the state of your local client.

 ## Create a second client